makise-homura/kexec-e2k/README.md

 kexec-lintel [OPTIONS] [FILE]
 ```

 * `FILE`: Lintel file to start (may be a plain lintel starter, BCD image, or a BCD image with kexec jumper).
-If not specified, `/opt/mcst/lintel/bin/lintel_e8c.disk` is loaded.
+Wildcards are supported (to prevent shell expansion, put the argument in quotes).
+Only one file should fit the pattern then.
+If not specified, `/opt/mcst/lintel/bin/lintel_*.disk` is loaded.

 Options: